International Health Regulations

-The International Health Regulations (IHR), first adopted by the World Health Assembly in 1969 and last revised in 2005, are a legally binding rules that only apply to the WHO that is an instrument that aims for international collaboration "to prevent, protect against, control, and provide a public health response to the international spread of disease in ways that are commensurate with and restricted to public health risks and that avoid unnecessary interference with international traffic and trade".
+The International Health Regulations (IHR), first adopted by the World Health Assembly in 1969 and last revised in 2005, are legally binding rules that only apply to the WHO that is an instrument that aims for international collaboration "to prevent, protect against, control, and provide a public health response to the international spread of disease in ways that are commensurate with and restricted to public health risks and that avoid unnecessary interference with international traffic and trade".
 The IHR is the only international legal treaty with the responsibility of empowering the World Health Organization (WHO) to act as the main global surveillance system.

 In 2005, following the 2002–2004 SARS outbreak, several changes were made to the previous revised IHRs originating from 1969.
 The 2005 IHR came into force in June 2007, with 196 binding countries that recognised that certain public health incidents, extending beyond disease, ought to be designated as a Public Health Emergency of International Concern (PHEIC), as they pose a significant global threat.
 Its first full application was in response to the swine flu pandemic of 2009.

 History

+Origins

-The original International Health Regulations (IHR) were founded in 1969, but its underpinnings can be traced to the mid-19th century, when measures to tackle the spread of plague, yellow fever, smallpox and particularly cholera across borders, with as little interference to global trade and commerce, were debated.
-To address the realisation that countries varied with regards to their sanitary regulations and quarantine measures, the first of these series of early international sanitary conferences, convened in Paris in 1851, in the same year that telegraphic communications became established between London and Paris and when 12 nations attended, of which 11 were European States and three signed the resulting convention.
-The 19th century witnessed 10 of these conferences.
+The original International Health Regulations (IHR) were adopted in 1969.
+However, its underpinnings can be traced to the mid-19th century, when measures to tackle the spread of plague, yellow fever, smallpox and particularly cholera across borders, with as little interference to global trade and commerce, were debated.
+To address the realisation that countries varied with regards to their sanitary regulations and quarantine measures, the first of these series of early international sanitary conferences was convened in Paris in 1851.
+This was in the same year that telegraphic communications became established between London and Paris.
+12 nations attended this conference, of which 11 were European states and three would sign the resulting convention.
+In the 19th century. there were 10 of these conferences.

-In 1948, the World Health Organization Constitution came about.
-In 1951, the WHO issued their first infectious disease prevention regulations, the International Sanitary Regulations (ISR 1951), which focussed on six quarantinable diseases; cholera, plague, relapsing fever, smallpox, typhoid and yellow fever.
+1948: the World Health Organization Constitution was founded.

+1951: the WHO issued its first infectious disease prevention regulations, the International Sanitary Regulations (ISR 1951), which focussed on six quarantinable diseases; cholera, plague, relapsing fever, smallpox, typhoid and yellow fever.

-In 1969, the ISR were revised and renamed the 'International Health Regulations'.
+1969: the ISR were revised and renamed the 'International Health Regulations'.

+Early history

-In 1973, the Twenty-Sixth World Health Assembly amended the IHR (1969) in relation to provisions on cholera.
+1973: the Twenty-Sixth World Health Assembly amended the IHR (1969) in relation to provisions on cholera.

-In 1981, in view of the global eradication of smallpox, the Thirty-fourth World Health Assembly amended the IHR (1969) to exclude smallpox in the list of notifiable diseases.
+1981: in view of the global eradication of smallpox, the Thirty-fourth World Health Assembly amended the IHR (1969) to exclude smallpox in the list of notifiable diseases subject to the IHR (1969).

-In 1995, during the Forty-Eighth World Health Assembly, the WHO and Member States agreed on the need to revise the IHR (1969).
+1995: during the Forty-Eighth World Health Assembly, the WHO and Member States agreed on the need to revise the IHR (1969).
 Several challenges were placed against the backdrop of the increased travel and trade characteristic of the 20th century.
 The revision of IHR (1969) came about because of its inherent limitations, most notably: